Mixed

 Step 3Tyranitar

-• Tyranitar is a physical attacker with base 134 Attack.
+• Tyranitar is a mixed attacker with base 134 Attack and 95 Sp.
+Atk.
 Tanky enough to absorb a few hits, too.
-But the speed tells the real story — at base 61 Speed, it won't be moving first often.
+Speed tells the real story.
+At base 61 Speed, it won't be moving first often.
 Fits the wallbreaker role.